-William Luti is Vice President of Hudson Institute.
-He directs Hudson’s strategic planning efforts to shape and advance the mission and growth of the Institute.
+William Luti was Vice President of Hudson Institute.
+He directed Hudson’s strategic planning efforts to shape and advance the mission and growth of the Institute.
 Before joining Hudson, he held executive positions in several private sector information systems companies providing a wide range of information technology solutions and services to customers.

 Dr. Luti served at the White House as the Special Assistant to President Bush for Defense Policy and Strategy on the National Security Council staff from 2005 to 2008.
 He directed the President’s personal defense staff and was responsible for interagency management for security cooperation, international defense agreements, cyber defense, national space policy, defense plans in support of military operations in Iraq and Afghanistan, advanced conventional and nuclear strike capability, and defense transformation and force planning.